Vincenzo estimated that it’d take twenty minutes to get back home. They were running, too, and there wasn’t much traffic to dodge.

 Working with his pace, Sylvia slowly wiggled her arms free, reached up and over his head, and wrapped her arms around him.

-She curled her fingers in and out of his hair, messing up his gel and re-creating his natural curls.
-She didn’t give him enough room for him to do the same, so he just sat atop her, watching her watch him.
-He usually didn’t make eye contact with people for this long.
+She curled her fingers in and out of his hair, messing up the gel and re-creating his natural curls.
+There wasn’t enough room for him to do the same, so he just hovered above her, watching her watch him.
+He usually didn’t make so much eye contact with people for this long, even with her.
 He felt himself go hot, everywhere.

 “Okay,” she said, and dropped her hands.
 “Thank you.
 I wanted to fix that for forever.”